Trans-Saharan trade: Saharan triangle trade

-The rise of the Ghana Empire in what is now Mali, Senegal, and southern Mauritania, accompanied the increase in trans-Saharan trade.
-Northern economies were short of gold but at times controlled salt mines such as Taghaza in the Sahara, whereas West African countries like Wangara had plenty of gold but needed salt.
-Taghaza, a trading and mining outpost where Ibn Battuta recorded the buildings were made of salt, rose to preeminence in the salt trade under the hegemony of the Almoravid Empire.
+The rise of the Ghana Empire accompanied the increase in trans-Saharan trade.
+Northern economies were short of gold but at times controlled salt mines such as Taghaza in the Sahara, whereas West African realms or states like Wangara had plenty of gold but needed salt.
+Taghaza, a trading and mining outpost where Ibn Battuta recorded the buildings were made of salt, rose to preeminence in the salt trade under the hegemony of the Almoravid dynasty.
 The salt was mined by slaves and purchased with manufactured goods from Sijilmasa.
 Miners cut thin rectangular slabs of salt directly out of the desert floor, and caravan merchants transported them south, charging a transportation fee of almost 80% of the salt's value.
 The salt was traded at the market of Timbuktu almost weight for weight with gold.
 The gold, in the form of bricks, bars, blank coins, and gold dust went to Sijilmasa, from which it went out to Mediterranean ports and in which it was struck into Almoravid dinars.